 A loss of any significant customer, including a pipeline customer, or a decrease in the provision of products to any significant customer could have an adverse effect on our business until alternative arrangements are secured.
 Any alternative arrangement to replace the loss of a customer could result in increased variable costs relating to product shipment.
 In addition, any new customer agreement entered into by us may not have terms as favorable as those contained in our current customer agreements, which could have a material adverse effect on our business, financial condition and results of operations.
-For the year ended December 31, 2018 our top 10 customers represented approximately 23% of our sales and no single customer represented more than 4% of our sales.
+For the year ended December 31, 2019 our top 10 customers represented approximately 25% of our sales and no single customer represented more than 4% of our sales.

-Refineries, which represent a sizable subset of our Environmental Catalysts and Services business customers, have undergone significant consolidation and additional consolidation is possible in the future.
+Refineries, which represent a sizable subset of our Refining Services segment, have undergone significant consolidation and additional consolidation is possible in the future.
 Such consolidation could further increase our reliance on a small number of customers and further increase our customers' leverage over us, resulting in downward pressure on prices and an adverse effect on our profitability.

-Multi-year customer contracts in our refining services product group are subject to potential early termination and such contracts may not be renewed at the end of their respective terms.
+Multi-year customer contracts in our Refining Services segment are subject to potential early termination and such contracts may not be renewed at the end of their respective terms.

-Many of the customer contracts in our refining services product group are multi-year agreements.
+Many of the customer contracts in our Refining Services segment are multi-year agreements.
 Sulfuric acid regeneration customer contracts are typically on five- to ten-year terms and virgin sulfuric acid customer contracts are typically on one- to five-year terms, with larger customers typically favoring longer terms.
-Excluding contracts with automatic evergreen provisions, approximately 60% of our sulfuric acid volume for the year endedDecember 31, 2018 was under contracts expiring at the end of 2020 or beyond.
+Excluding contracts with automatic evergreen provisions, approximately 60% of our sulfuric acid volume for the year ended December 31, 2019 was under contracts expiring at the end of 2020 or beyond.
 In addition, our sulfuric acid regeneration contracts with major refinery customers typically allow for termination with advance notice of one to two years.
 We cannot provide assurance that our existing contracts will not be subjected to early terminations or that our expiring contracts will be renewed at the end of their terms.
-If we receive a significant number of such contract terminations or experience non-renewals from key customers in our refining services product group, our results of operations, financial condition and cash flows may be materially adversely affected.
+If we receive a significant number of such contract terminations or experience non-renewals from key customers in our Refining Services segment, our results of operations, financial condition and cash flows may be materially adversely affected.